Configuring Airnode

 config.json example file.
 There

-are five root level fields in config.json
+are five root level fields in config.json.

 # chains

-array represents an Ethereum blockchain the Airnode
+Each row in the chains array represents an Ethereum blockchain the Airnode

-will serve as identified by the id
+will serve as identified by the id.
+Currently Airnode only supports Ethereum

-blockchains as denoted by type: "evm"
+blockchains as denoted by type: "evm".
+There are several supported

 blockchains, see them in the